A Note on Moser Iteration and the Large Coupling Limit: Variations on a Theme of Moser and Sub-Exponential Decay

 \end{lemma} The proof is a standard energy argument: multiply the PDE by the solution or one of its derivatives---in this case $\ul$ and $\partial_t\ul$---and integrate in space, time or both.
 Similar arguments are shown later so we omit this proof.

 The other ingredient is a Caccioppoli type estimate.
-As mentioned in the introduction, these are usually given on cubes, balls and their parabolic counterparts.
+These are usually given on cubes, balls and their parabolic counterparts.
 Our unusual statement requires some notation.
+Viewing $\partial V$ as a $C^1$ compact, embedded, oriented surface in $\R^m$, as in {\sc lee} \cite[pg.
+255--257]{Lee:2000vn}, we can define the map